axelarnetwork/axelar-gmp-sdk-solidity/README.md

 ### AxelarExecutable
 Base interface for validating and executing GMP contract calls.

-### AxelarForecallable
+### ExpressProxy and ExpressExecutable
 Interface that allows to expedite GMP calls by lending assets and performing execution before it fully propagates through the Axelar network.

-### Create3Deployer
+### Create3Deployer and ConstAddressDeployer
-This contract is used to deploy your Executable to have the same address on different EVM chains.
+These contracts are used to deploy your Executable to have the same address on different EVM chains.
 This simplifies message validation from peer Executables.
 You can learn more in the [documentation](https://docs.axelar.dev/dev/build/solidity-utilities).